Equine Dental Technician Career Profile

 The salary of an independently employed equine dental technician can vary widely based on the number of horses examined per day.
-Most dental exams cost approximately $100 per horse.
+The average cost of a dental exam for a horse can range between $100 and $250.
 The technician may offer discounts if several horses are examined during one visit, as this saves time and travel expenses.

-In September 2011, SimplyHired.com cited the average salary range of an equine dentist as $69,000 to $76,000.
-Most equine dentistry schools state that their graduates average at least $50,000 per year.
+As of November 2018, SimplyHired.com cited the average salary range of an equine dentist as $62,895.
+The highest wages earned were roughly $131,400, while the lowest end of the spectrum was $30,104.
+Most equine dentistry schools state their graduates average at least $50,000 per year.

-The job market for equine dental technicians is expected to show continued growth in years to come.
 The number of horses kept both for sport and production has increased steadily over the past several decades, and owners have become increasingly aware of the need to provide regular dental care for their animals.
+That's why the job market for equine dental technicians is expected to show continued growth in years to come.

 According to the BLS, the growth for jobs in the vet technologist and technician industry was expected to grow 20% between 2016 and 2016 — higher than the average occupation.
 The agency said this was due to an increase in the number of people owning animals and because of the higher amount of spending in the animal industry.